Urologic cancer

 Any combination of these tests and procedures may be used to find and classify (stage) urologic cancer:

 • CT scan (computed tomography).
-Uses a type of X-ray to create detailed, highly accurate, cross-sectional images of the body
+Uses a type of X-ray to create highly detailed and accurate cross-sectional images of the body.

 • Ultrasound.
 Uses sound waves to make an image of areas inside the body.